Rear Suspension, Differential and Drivetrain

 Then I held the flange (with a length of flat bar and two bolts) and unscrewed the nut, counting the turns until the thread disengaged.
 With the flange out of the way, I drilled a couple of holes in the old oil seal and used a slide hammer to pull the seal out:

 The new seal was carefully driven in, then once I'd fitted the new output shaft seals and rebuilt the assemblies, they were bolted back in and the rear cover replaced.
 Then it was time to make some mess!
-I fired up an air drill with one of those 'clean'n'strip' discs, plus my trusty 'Wizard' with an assortment of abrasive drums and carbide cutters.
+I fired up an air drill with one of those 'clean'n'strip' discs, plus my trusty 'Wizard' with an assortment of abrasive drums and carbide burrs.
 This represents about two hours' work; you can imagine how long the rest of it took...

 ...but it was worth it once the paint was on!
-This is brushed Smoothrite, about 4 coats of the stuff.
+This is brushed Smoothrite, 4 coats of the stuff.
 I really don't fancy doing that stripping job again any time soon:

 There's an exploded view of the Salisbury 4HU LSD on this page , albeit an earlier variety than this one, but it gives an idea of what to expect!